 What is peer-to-peer insurance?

 According to Investopedia, P2P insurance is a "risk-sharing network where a group of associated or like-minded individuals pool their premiums together to insure against a risk."
 Unlike a traditional insurance model, in which a large group of individuals with varying risk levels are covered under the same plan, P2P insurance lets you select your insurance pool – be it friends, family members, or simply people with whom you share interests and activities.

-Additionally, instead of keeping unused premium funds as profits like traditional insurers do, P2P insurers return any remaining funds at the end of a coverage period to the pool's members.
-If the claim payouts exceed what's available in the pool during a given coverage period, a reinsurer, which assumes a part of the risk in exchange for a share of the insurance premiums, will cover the difference.
+Instead of keeping unused premium funds as profits like traditional insurers do, P2P insurers return any remaining funds at the end of a coverage period to the pool's members.
+If the claim payouts exceed what's available in the pool during a given coverage period, a reinsurer, which assumes part of the risk in exchange for a share of the insurance premiums, will cover the difference.

-Hoffman noted that very small businesses can benefit significantly from a P2P insurance model.
-These microbusinesses are often less complicated to underwrite, since there are fewer individuals to insure.
+Hoffman said that very small businesses can benefit significantly from a P2P insurance model.
+These microbusinesses are often less complicated to underwrite since there are fewer individuals to insure.

 P2P insurers are looking to build their competitive advantage with a low cost, which is frequently the first and foremost consideration for small businesses, said Hoffman.
 However, prudent insurance purchasers will thoroughly assess the coverage being offered and the carrier's ability to pay claims and balance that with the cost of the insurance, he said.

 Peer-to-peer insurance vs. traditional insurance